encodingx/binary/README.md

 in the same fashion as JSON (un)marshalling familiar to many Go developers.
 This module is meant to be imported in lieu of `encoding/binary`.
-Exported variables, types and functions of the standard library package pass through and are available as if that package had been imported.
+Exported variables, types and functions of the standard library package pass through and are available as though that package had been imported.

 ```go
 package main